Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ## Further information
 ```

-In "Further information", we recommend the display of any images included as part of the module documentation, such as diagrams, screenshots, output graphs in demonstrations, etc. Consult other modules as examples.
+In "Further information", we recommend displaying any images included as part of the module documentation, such as diagrams, screenshots, output graphs in demonstrations, etc. Consult other modules as examples.

-In case of "1870-Schliemann-001", no significant image is offer to illustrate the algorithm, so the authors chose to display a Wikimedia Commons image related to the subject to make the README file more memorable:
+In case of "1870-Schliemann-001", no significant image is offered to illustrate the algorithm, so the authors chose to display a Wikimedia Commons image related to the subject to make the README file more memorable:

 ```
 # (DUMMY EXAMPLE) TroyDestroy.
 Bronze Age siege and its destructive effect on settlement